Our Surveys 101 series is fundamentally about the science of survey research as it has developed over the past century.

 Explicit data are insights taken directly from the individual, generally using survey methodology.
 They are inherently more reliable when it comes to understanding the motivations behind actions.
 If Amazon collected some explicit data by asking a simple question, “Are you buying this product as a gift?” they could avoid providing unhelpful recommendations for their customers.

 The importance of surveys is perhaps best framed by a book that’s not about surveys.
-In his classic book “Exit, Voice, and Loyalty,” Princeton economist Albert Hirschman examined the main ways people react when facing a poorly performing organisation: They can either “exit” and take their business elsewhere, or “voice” their concerns and try to change things from within.
+In his classic book “Exit, Voice, and Loyalty,” Princeton economist Albert Hirschman examined the main ways people react when facing a poorly performing organization: They can either “exit” and take their business elsewhere, or “voice” their concerns and try to change things from within.
 How loyal people are to a cause or a company affects whether they choose to vote with their feet and exit or voice their opinions and speak up.

 Hirschman points out that in general people and businesses rely on exit to identify an issue — for example, do we have fewer customers than last month?
 But by the time you see this, it may be too late.
 Exit is a lagging indicator.

-Organisations of all stripes succeed when encouraging voice over exit.
+Organizations of all stripes succeed when encouraging voice over exit.
 Engaging your customers to voice their concerns helps with engagement, and lowers the likelihood that they’ll pick up and spend their time or money elsewhere.

 In other words, voice is your canary in a coal mine.